eversinc33/Banshee/README.md

 Learning about Windows rootkits lately, so here is my own implementation of some techniques.
 For an overview, see **Features** below.

+Banshee is meant to be used with [kdmapper](https://github.com/TheCruZ/kdmapper) or a similar driver mapper.

 I am just learning about kernel driver development, so this is for educational purposes mainly.

 ## What is a Rootkit?